Josh-Zak/Josh-Zak/README.md

 ### Hi there 👋
+- 💬 Ask me about sports and video games
-- :school: University: Ontario Tech
+- :school: University: Ontario Tech U
 - 📫 How to reach me: Joshuazak19@gmail.com